jvaidya/indian-budget-chatbot/README.md

 ## To rebuild index

-First, copy the openai api key in a file named openai-api-key, then run:
+First, copy the openai api key in a file named **openai-api-key**, then run:

 ```bash
 rm -rf storage